 Language Arts/Social Studies Departments

-- BIO: Edgar Zamora has taught mathematics at Yadkin Early College for the past eight years.
+- BIO: Edgar Zamora has taught mathematics at Yadkin Early College since 2011.
 Mr. Zamora graduated from Starmount High School in 2007 and received his B.S. in Secondary Mathematics Education from Appalachian State University in 2011.
 As an active member of the North Carolina Council for Teachers of Mathematics, Mr. Zamora earned the recognition as the Yadkin County Schools District Teacher of the Year in 2017.
 Mr. Zamora serves Yadkin Early College in the capacities of Early College Cup sponsor, MathCounts coach, YCS Teacher Leader, and as a member of the School Improvement Team.
 Mr. Zamora believes in serving his students as much as possible in order to promote a positive high school experience that prepares them for college and the real world.
 At home, Mr. Zamora is a family man.
-Married to Elizabeth, Mr. Zamora enjoys raising his four children and supporting F.C.
+Married to Elizabeth, Mr. Zamora enjoys raising his six children and supporting F.C.
 Barcelona as a lifelong fan.